 |Devices behind card sized PC:|

 Work with your favorite development environment and program devices connected to card-sized PC (Raspberry Pi, Cubie Board, etc.).
 You do not need to open SSH ports, install any extra Linux packages, toolchains.

 A similar concept as described in “Remote Unit Testing” above.
 Let’s imagine that you need to test some logic on the unlimited number of target devices.
 Very often it can be the same hardware prototype but with different factory revisions.

 You connect these devices via USB hub to PC and instruct PIO Remote to process your test on ALL targets connected to a specific agent.
 See documentation below.

 Sometimes you don’t have physical access to a target device but you need to read data from some serial port.
 PIO Remote allows you to connect to a remote agent and list connected devices with their serial ports.
 See platformio remote device monitor command for details.

-PIO Remote is an own PIO Plus technology for remote solutions without external dependencies to operating system or its software based on client-server architecture.
-The Server component (PlatformIO Cloud) plays a role of coupling link between PIO Remote Agent and Client (platformio remote, Cloud IDE, Continuous Integration, SDKs, etc.).
+PIO Remote is an own PlatformIO technology for remote solutions without external dependencies to operating system or its software based on client-server architecture.
+The Server component (PlatformIO Cloud) plays a role of coupling link between PIO Remote Agent and Client (PlatformIO Remote CLI, Cloud IDE, Continuous Integration, SDKs, etc.).
 When you start PIO Remote Agent, it connects over the Internet with PlatformIO Cloud and listen for the actions/commands which you can send in Client role from anywhere in the world.